MainServerGuard/logviewer/README.md

-BloxTech is here.
+BloxTech is here.\n
-Silence is golden.
+Silence is golden.\n
 That's it.